Berry disappointing: Scientists tracking Idaho huckleberries say this was a bad year

 Bear necessities

-Kasworm has been tracking the production of huckleberry plants in the mountains of northern Idaho and northwestern Montana for several years.
+Kasworm has been tracking the production of huckleberry plants in the mountains of North Idaho and northwestern Montana for several years.
 He and colleagues also are using grizzly bears to identify huckleberry habitat.

 Each summer, he visits huckleberry patches to measure how much fruit they produce.
 He drops 10-inch by 10-inch frames every 2 feet or so along a random transect through the patches and then counts the berries within them.
 He also uses data tractors to document climatic conditions.